 In normal tissues, cells may either use OxPhos which generates 36 ATP or anaerobic glycolysis which gives you 2 ATP.
 Anaerobic means ‘without oxygen’ and glycolysis means ‘burning of glucose’.
 For the same 1 glucose molecule, you can get 18 times more energy using oxygen in the mitochondrion compared to anaerobic glycolysis.
 Normal tissues only use this less efficient pathway in the absence of oxygen – eg. muscles during sprinting.
 This creates lactic acid which causes the ‘muscle burn’.

 However, cancer is different.
 Even in the presence of oxygen (hence aerobic as opposed to anaerobic), it uses a less efficient method of energy generation (glycolysis, not phosphorylation).
 This is found in virtually all tumors, but why?
-Since oxygen is plentiful, it seems stupid, because it could get way more ATP using OxPhos.
+Since oxygen is plentiful, it seems inefficient, because it could get way more ATP using OxPhos.
 But it can’t be that stupid, because it happens in virtually every single cancer cell in history.
 This is such as striking finding that it has become one of the emerging ‘Hallmarks of Cancer’ as detailed previously.
 But why?
-When something seems stupid, but happens anyways, it’s usually us who are stupid for not understanding.
+When something seems counterintuitive, but happens anyways, it’s usually that we simply do not understand.
 So we need to try to understand it rather than dismissing it as a freak of nature.

 For single-celled organisms like bacteria, there is evolutionary pressure to reproduce and grow as long as nutrients are available.
 Think of a yeast cell on a piece of bread.
 Grows like crazy.
 Yeast on a dry surface like a countertop stays dormant.
 There are two very important determinants of growth.
 You need not only the energy to grow, but also the raw building blocks.
 Think of a brink house.
 You need construction workers, but also bricks.
 Similarly, cells need the basic building blocks (nutrients) to grow.